-(i) The Company transacts business using the Canadian dollar, and the U.S. dollar and maintains bank accounts in both currencies.
+- (i) The Company transacts business using the Canadian dollar, and the U.S. dollar and maintains bank accounts in both currencies.
 As a result, fluctuations in the U.S. dollar against the Canadian dollar could result in unanticipated fluctuations in the financial results of the Company.
-As at December 31, 2009, if foreign exchange rates had fluctuated by 10%, with all other variables held constant, the loss for the year ended December 31, 2009 would be changed by \$8,000, as a result of a change in foreign exchange gain/loss from cash and cash equivalents.

-(ii) The Company's investments are subject to fair value fluctuations.
-As at December 31, 2009, if the fair value of investments had fluctuated by 10%, with all other variables held constant, comprehensive loss for the year ended December 31, 2009 would have changed by \$180,000.
+As at March 31, 2010, if foreign exchange rates had fluctuated by 10%, with all other variables held constant, the loss for the three month period ended March 31, 2010 would be changed by \$12,000, as a result of a change in foreign exchange gain/loss from cash and cash equivalents. - (ii) The Company's investments are subject to fair value fluctuations.
+As at March 31, 2010, if the fair value of investments had fluctuated by 10%, with all other variables held constant, comprehensive income for the three month period ended March 31, 2010 would have changed by \$198,000.